XINRUI78/Projection-predictive-variable-selection/README.md

 # Projection Predictive Variable Selection Simulation Study

-This repository contains R code for a simulation study evaluating Bayesian projection predictive variable selection for logistic regression models.
-The study starts with Bayesian reference models with normal prior and laplace prior and then evaluates projected submodels using independent validation datasets.
+This repository contains R code for a simulation study evaluating Bayesian projection predictive variable selection in logistic regression models, as well as job scripts for running the simulations on the Myriad cluster.
+The study considers Bayesian reference models with normal and Laplace priors and assesses the performance of the resulting projected submodels using independent validation datasets.

 ---